mat1/building-microservices/exercises/4-get-real-movies.md

 The current component test calls now the two external REST services (Movie Rating Service and Movie Service).
 This can lead to build failures, because the component test will be executed during the build.
 To fix the component test, you should mock the two Adapters (MovieServiceAdapter and RatingAdapter) in the **MovieControllerComponentTest**.
-So that these two adapters return a hard coded response instead of making a HTTP request.
+So that these two adapters return a hard coded response instead of making a real HTTP request.
 You can use [@MockBean](http://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/mock/mockito/MockBean.html) and Mockito to mock the two adapters.
 Both libraries are already included in Spring Boot.